-Laguna Niguel Little League Team Honors Fallen Teammate In Big Way
+Laguna Niguel Little League Team Honors Fallen Teammate

 Will’s team won the league championship Monday night.
 They released balloons for Will in his honor.

-“When we put our hands in we always say his number, his initials, his name.
+“When we put our hands in, we always say his number, his initials, his name.
 It means to all of us, I know” says teammate Robbie Brennan.
 “It’s like in every game he was giving some of his strength to all of us.”

-Tonight, on the same field with every player wearing a patch with #34 — Will’s number — they gave a fellow player the Will Keating award.
+On the same field Friday with every player wearing a patch with No. 34 — Will’s number — they gave a fellow player the Will Keating award.

-It went to Shawn Whiten who helps embody Will’s selfless nature on the field.
+It went to Shawn Whiten, who helps embody Will’s selfless nature on the field.

-“This award means a lot to me,” Whiten said, “Will was everyone on the team’s best friend.”
+“This award means a lot to me,” Whiten said.
+“Will was everyone on the team’s best friend.”

 His family is truly touched by all the gestures big and small.